GitLab Merge Request Review Prompt

 - Be specific and actionable

-- Provide code examples for suggested improvements
+- Provide concise code examples for suggested improvements based on official library documentation